qiy-chen/MTG-TCG-Prices/README.md

 ## Instructions:

-Be sure that you have Python 3 installed in your computer.
+Be sure that you have Python 3 installed in your computer, Requests and BeautifulSoup.

 1. Option 1: Your list must be named **"decklist.cdeck"** (edit the file extension) and be **in the program's root**.